sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 | scopeQuery      | Search query to narrow down repositories to be included in this campaign.                            |
 | matchTemplate   | The template to match against in source files.
 See the [Comby documentation](https://comby.dev/#match-syntax) for syntax. |
 | rewriteTemplate | The template to use for the replacements.
 See the [Comby documentation](https://comby.dev/#match-syntax) for syntax.      |

+Note: the `scopeQuery` filter narrows the set of repositories to run on, and will then run across all files in the repository.
+Future improvements will allow further scoping by file name and file contents.

+### Upcoming: Regex search and replace

+We are actively working on campaign support for regex search and replace.
+Let us know if this is a feature you are especially excited for!

 ## Creating a new campaign